tamu-edu-students/Levine-online-GEOG676-fall2025/README.md

 # Levine-online-GEOG676-fall2025
-#new repository created on a PC personal computer with access to ArcGIS Pro (original repository work was done on a Mac computer with no ArcGIS)
+#new repository created on a PC personal computer with access to ArcGIS Pro (original repository work (labs 1-3) was done on a Mac computer with no ArcGIS), this repository contains labs 4-7
-#GIS_programming

 |Labs    |
 |:-----:|